hack-the-crisis-web/htc-web/src/pages/faq/index.md

       Sunday, 12 April (Time: TBA) with the announcement of the results.
   - title: "Where is The Global Hack organized?\L"
     image: ''
-    ctaText: ''
+    ctaText: Join our slack here
-    ctaLink: ''
+    ctaLink: theglobalhack.com/slack
-    textContent: >-
+    textContent: >
       Our hackathon will take place exclusively online.
-We use Slack workspace as the main platform for communication and Guaana platform for the hackathon submissions.
+We use Slack workspace as the main platform for communication and Devpost platform for the hackathon submissions.
 These online services are completely free to use for attendees.
   - textContent: "We’re looking for brilliant people from every corner of the globe.
 Field experts, scientists, tech enthusiasts, business leaders, project managers, marketers, designers & innovators, are all welcomed to join.
 The key attribute here is “motivation to act”.\L"